Tyiaan/Tyiaan/README.md

 ### Hi there 👋 I'm Tiaan Kemp

 🚀 I’m a passionate and curious learner with a strong foundation in technology, project management, and practical leadership.
-💡 I combine academic knowledge with hands-on experience gained from diverse training programs and real-world problem solving.
+💡 I combine academic knowledge with hands-on experience gained from diverse training programs and real-world problem-solving.

 ---

 ### 🔭 I’m currently working on:
-- A university project involving AI-based detection and community-focused web platforms
+- A university project involving monitoring of generators and displaying their diagnostics on a dashboard, as well as utilising AI for optimisations
 - Java-based web systems with authentication, PostgreSQL integration, and full MVC architecture
 - IoT security and MQTT broker communication